 How to Clean a Chameleon Cage?
-The 3 Best Schedules
+3 Ways to Keep On Track!

 Chameleons need their enclosure to be spot cleaned daily by performing the following 5 steps:

 - Clean and sanitize any area that came in contact with waste

 - Soak up any spills or pooling water from the enclosure

 - Give the enclosure and your chameleon a quick glance to make sure your chameleon look healthy and that everything is in working order

 Every week the habitat and decorations need to be cleaned and every few months the entire habitat should be cleaned and sanitized.

 Reptile Roommate is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate I earn from qualifying purchases.